-Attach: When you attach a CBS Volume to a Server, a logical connection is created from a CBS storage node to the hypervisor hosting your cloud server.
+Attach: When you attach a Cloud Block Storage Volume to a server, a logical connection is created from a Cloud Block Storage node to the hypervisor hosting your cloud server.
 This is done over a network link via the iSCSI protocol.
-The new Volume gets exposed as a virtual device to the Xen host.
+The new Volume gets exposed as a virtual device to the host.
 To your Cloud Server, the Volume appears as a new raw storage device.
-Attaching a CBS Volume can be accomplished via the API or through Control Panel.
+Attaching a Cloud Block Storage Volume can be accomplished via the API or through Control Panel.

 For more information on how to mount your volume, see Knowledge Center article Prepare Your Volume.